 What is acupuncture?

 Acupuncture is an ancient Chinese healing art that involves the insertion of extremely thin needles through your skin at strategic points on your body.
-Once a needle is inserted, there is a local response in the tissue where the needle is placed.
-The local response is measured as an influx of red blood cells, platelet rich plasma, white blood cells, cytokines, and nutritional factors.
-This response is critical to aiding in tissue restoration and restored function, as well as eliciting the body’s natural painkillers.
-Systemically, there are multiple responses (depending on factors such as depth of needle, angle, retention, placement) in different body systems, most notably the endocrine system, immune system, cardiovascular system and nervous system.
+Once a needle is inserted, a local response in the tissue where the needle is placed is inserted.
+The local response is measured as an influx of red blood cells, platelet-rich plasma, white blood cells, cytokines, and nutritional factors.
+This response is critical to aid in tissue restoration and restored function, as well as eliciting the body’s natural painkillers.
+Systemically, multiple responses (depending on factors such as depth of needle, angle, retention, placement) in different body systems, most notably the endocrine system, immune system, cardiovascular system, and nervous system.